Stochastic Forward-Forward Learning through Representational Dimensionality Compression: Effective dimensionality as a goodness function

-In this way, our proposed learning algorithm bypass the needs for negative samples and can be trained in an unsupervised fashion.

-Given that the number of neurons often far exceeds both the number of samples and the number of classes, the direct estimation of ED can become unreliable due to the sparsity of samples.
-To address this, we propose projecting the output of each block onto a lower-dimensional subspace using a randomly generated set of orthogonal basis vectors.
-This projection reduces the estimation variance while preserving the structural properties of the representation.
-Inspired by observations in models trained with BP, where ED initially increases and then decreases during training~\citep{recanatesi2019dimensionality, Farrell2022}, we suggest gradually reducing the projection dimensionality throughout the network, ultimately aligning it with the number of output classes.
-This not only regularizes the learning dynamics but also promotes class-specific specialization in the final layers.
+Conceptually, minimizing \(\operatorname{ED}_c\) implicitly suggests a WTA dynamic~\citep{journe2022hebbian,nimmo2025advancing} so that the responses are more distinct in some directions compared to others, leading to a more compact representation.
+In contrast, maximizing \(\operatorname{ED}_d\) prevents the collapse of representation as it reinforces the overall responses that can be explained by as many directions as possible.
+In this way, the network is encouraged to learn class-discriminative features, leading to a more linearly separable representation.

-Furthermore, this framework motivates a modification to the inference procedure.
-Let \(\hat{y}_{i,j}\) be the output of the linear classifier for a noisy input sample \(\hat{X}_{i, j}\).
-Rather than averaging the classifier output, we propose using the mean squared outputs \(E[\hat y^2]\) as the classification score.
-This approach is equivalent to selecting the neuron that has the minimum energy, consistent with the optimization objective in EBLs.
+Notably, this learning objective also motivates a modification of the inference procedure.
+Let \(Y_i\) be the output of the linear classifier for a noisy input sample \(X_{i}\).
+Rather than averaging the output, we propose using \(\mathbb{E}[Y_i^2]\) as the classification score.
+This approach is equivalent to selecting the neuron that has the minimum energy, as inline with EBL.